nekocho/python_phase_two_skill_challenges/designing_classes/task_manager_recipe.md

         #   Throws an exception if no task is set
         pass # No code here yet

-    def complete_task(self, task):
-        # Parameters:
-        #     task_completed: a string representing the completed task
-        # Returns:
-        #     A list of tasks with completed task omitted
-        # Side-effects:
-        #     Throws an exception if task is not in list
-        pass #No code here yet
 ```

 ## 3. Create Examples as Tests